ff0000/red-fab-deploy2/docs/source/deployment.rst

 will be served by *nginx* and *gunicorn* and *symlink* will be updated every time we deploy new code.

+Keep in mind that *nginx* configuration file is not updated every *deploy* task is executed.
+If you need to do that, don't forget to run *nginx.update* task.
+However, *Django* settings file is updated every time *deploy* is launched.

 Tasks
 -----